Skip to Main Content

 To help avoid these scenarios, and potential accidents or damages, winterizing your fire prevention and irrigation systems should be high on your list of priorities every year.

-What is winterizing?
+What is Winterizing?

 When the temperature drops below freezing, water left inside fire sprinkler and irrigations system pipes also start to freeze.
 As water turns to ice, it expands, putting pressure on the sprinkler pipes and irrigation lines, which can eventually lead to cracks, bursts and other damage.